juanshishido/text-classification/README.md

 > The training data contains 2,698 questions, already labeled with one of the above categories.
 The test data contains 1,874 questions that are unlabeled.

+## Methods

+The data were loaded into pandas DataFrames.
+We removed HTML-escaped characters, such as `&#xd;&lt;br&gt;`, using regular expressions.

+We started with logistic regression and multinomial naive Bayes models.

+We then used a document similarity approach, using Scikit-Learn's `TfidfVectorizer` and `cosine_similarity` function.

+Finally, we experimented with support vector classifiers.

+All models were validated using cross-validation.